nachocaru/xaprb.com/content/blog/2006-10-17-mysql-profiling-case-study-part-2.md

 ### Conclusion

 This article measured the differences between running the query cold, and running it with the server warmed up and the data already in memory.
-I think this actually accentuates the second table design&#8217;s improved query performance, because even when it needs to read data and indexes from the disk, it doesn&#8217;t have to read as much data.
-I think I&#8217;ve explored the full depth of this example now.
+I think this actually accentuates the second table design's improved query performance, because even when it needs to read data and indexes from the disk, it doesn't have to read as much data.
+I think I've explored the full depth of this example now.

 Thanks for the feedback, and keep those comments coming!
-I&#8217;m by no means the expert on all this, so I hope you&#8217;ll teach me what you know.
-I&#8217;m still putting the finishing touches on a tool to profile queries easily, and will post an article on that shortly.
+I'm by no means the expert on all this, so I hope you'll teach me what you know.
+I'm still putting the finishing touches on a tool to profile queries easily, and will post an article on that shortly.

 In the meantime, you can [subscribe via e-mail or feeds][2] to be notified when I do.